CodeHunt101/employee-hierarchy-challenge/README.md

 - The _Express_ server handles the logic of the app.
 - The _routes_ are stored in `src/api/v1/route.ts`
 - `EmployeeHandler` handles most of the business logic and it transforms the input data into the hierarchical employee information sent to the frontend, it's stored in `src/api/v1/employees/employee-handler.ts`
+- The input file that contains the employee details (not yet hierarchised) is called `employees-data.ts` localted at the root directory.

 ### Frontend: